-How to make a DIY hanging lamp from a clearance rattan lantern and a $10 thrifty find.
+How to make a hanging lamp from a clearance rattan lantern and a $10 thrifty find.

 Our guest bedroom seems to be a never ending project.
 I recently finished painting the walls and making a DIY nightstand from an old stool, but the off-center ceiling light still needed a fix.
 That’s where my handy husband stepped in with his DIY hanging lamp.